chrk623/typedR/README.md

 # typedR

-[typed.js](https://github.com/mattboldt/typed.js) is a popular JavaScript library to generate animate string typing.
+[typed.js](https://github.com/mattboldt/typed.js) is a popular JavaScript library to generate string typing animation.
 This package is a R wrapper for it.

 ## Installation

-This packages can be installed by using the `devtools` package.
+This package can be installed by using the `devtools` package.
 It is suggested to have the newest version of `htmlwidgets` and have a relatively new version of Rstudio.